Spyro Reignited Trilogy: Gameplay

-Development
+Development and release

 Discussions around the revival of Spyro the Dragon began as early as 2014.
 In July 2014, now former Sony Computer Entertainment chairman Andrew House stated that his team was considering bringing Spyro back, adding that he believed longtime fans would be interested in revisiting a character from their youth.
 Later that same year, Insomniac Games CEO Ted Price also stated that making a new Spyro game was a possibility.
-In 2017, developer Vicarious Visions stated that they were aware of how high the popular demand was for a revival of the classic Spyro trilogy following the release of their previous remaster, Crash Bandicoot N. Sane Trilogy.
+In 2017, developer Vicarious Visions stated that they were aware of how high the popular demand was for a revival of the classic Spyro trilogy following the release of their previous remake, Crash Bandicoot N. Sane Trilogy.

-The realization of Spyro remasters was originally teased in April 2018 when several media outlets received a package with a purple egg from someone under the alias "Falcon McBob".
+The realization of Spyro remakes was originally teased in April 2018 when several media outlets received a package with a purple egg from someone under the alias "Falcon McBob".
 The Reignited Trilogy was officially revealed a few days later on April 5, 2018.
-After initially being scheduled for release on September 21, 2018, it was delayed and released on November 13 of the same year.
-The physical release of Reignited Trilogy contains the full game of Spyro the Dragon, as well as a subset of levels from Ripto's Rage! and Year of the Dragon.
-The remaining data must be downloaded as part of an in-game update.
-At E3 2019, versions for Nintendo Switch and Windows were announced and were released on September 3, 2019.

-Unlike the N. Sane Trilogy, development of Reignited Trilogy was a more collaborative effort between Toys for Bob and Insomniac Games.
+Unlike the N. Sane Trilogy, the development of Reignited Trilogy was a more collaborative effort between Toys for Bob and Insomniac Games.
 In the early planning stages, the staff from Toys for Bob brought their concept sketches of the titular character to the original team and held several discussions on how the character should look, with especially strong input from Ted Price.
 One of the key goals of the Reignited Trilogy, according to art director Josh Nadelberg, was to "get Spyro right".
 This involved putting Spyro's model through rigorous stress tests to explore the range of emotions and expressions that could be yielded before and after the discussions with Insomniac staff.
 Because Insomniac Games could not provide source code or original assets to use as a reference, Toys for Bob utilized an in-house emulation tool called "Spyro-scope" which showed the schematics of a level's geometry and revealed patterns in enemy pathfinding.
+The game also received development assistance from Sanzaru Games, whose previous works include The Sly Collection and Sly Cooper: Thieves in Time, in developing the alternate gameplay styles in Year of the Dragon.